 - Make sure all the ingredients are room temperature before getting started

 - Adding sour cream makes the cheesecake extra smooth

-- Add 1 tablespoon cornstarch (or 2 tablespoons of flour) to help prevent cracks
+- 1 tablespoon cornstarch (or 2 tablespoons of flour) to help prevent cracks

 - Be careful not to over bake the cheesecake, it should still have a little wobble in it when you remove it from the oven

-- Chill in the fridge for at least 4 hours before serving, or preferable overnight
+- Chill in the fridge for at least 4 hours before serving, or preferably overnight

 Smooth, creamy, delicious pumpkin cheesecake – every time.
 If you’re having a lot of people over for Thanksgiving, these pumpkin cheesecake bars are the perfect thing.
 Or if you’re looking for a pumpkin dessert other than pie, then I definitely recommend making these.

 Looking for a no-bake version?
 Try this no-bake pumpkin cheesecake instead.
 Or for more pumpkin desserts be sure to try: